kpant14/px4-gz-docker/README.md

 ```
 where * means all the relevant gazebo packages.
 ### Build and run
+Do not forget to change the branch

+`git switch gps_spoofing`

 To build the image

 `docker compose build`